-California is home to the largest number of military children, with nearly 58,000 children, according to the Department of the Navy.
+- 3) Students of military families in California.
+According to the U.S. Department of the Navy, California is home to the largest number of military children, with nearly 58,000 children.
 Further, the United States Department of Defense states that, "As military Service members and their families move from state to state, providing smooth educational transitions for their children is key to eliminating one of the largest concerns their parents face.
-Military families transfer duty stations, on average, every two to four years, resulting in military children changing school systems a total of six to nine times before they graduate."
+Military families transfer duty stations, on average, every two to four years, resulting in military children changing school systems a total of six to nine times before they graduate." - 4) Interstate Compact on Educational Opportunity for Military Children.
 The United States Department of Defense, in collaboration with the National Center for Interstate Compacts and the Council of State Governments, developed the Interstate Compact on Educational Opportunity for Military Children (Compact) to address educational transition issues of children of military families.